• USD

 Bird Watching

-Botswana is a birder's paradise, with five hundred and ninety-three identified species, of which a hundred are rare or accidental.
-Whether they choose Chobe or the Okavango Delta as their safari destination, ornithologists will indeed find the bird spotting exceptional.
+Botswana is a birder's paradise, with 593 identified species, around 100 of which are rare or accidental.
+Whether you choose Chobe or the Okavango Delta, the birding is outstanding.

 The People